Understanding the Floyd-Warshall algorithm

 Algorithm

 The idea behind the Floyd-Warshall algorithm is quite simple.
 Consider two nodes, s, and t, in the graph representing the source and destination nodes, respectively.
-The shortest path between these nodes can have 0 more intermediate nodes.
+The shortest path between these nodes can have 0 or more intermediate nodes.
 For each such pair of nodes in the graph, the Floyd-Warshall algorithm iterates over all the nodes in the graph and for each node, checks if it exists as an intermediate node in the shortest path between the pair.

 Liking the course?
 Check our discounted plans to continue learning.